Helicobacter Pylori Eradication According to DPO-PCR Methods (K-CREATE) Study)

 Clarithromycin-containing triple therapy is still the primary therapy approved by the Korean government.
-However, studies of antibiotic resistance has shown that regional resistance pattern to antibiotics such as clarithromycin is increasing.
+However, studies of antibiotic resistance have shown that regional resistance patterns to antibiotics such as clarithromycin are increasing.
 Recent studies show that examining genotype resistance is effective in eradication.
-Currently dual priming oligonucleotide-polymerase chain reaction (DPO-PCR) is used to measure clarithromycin resistance.
-There has been no study of comparing the duration of eradication regimens according to DPO-PCR results.
-The aim of this study is to compare the eradication rate of 7- day triple therapy with 14-day triple therapy in clarithromycin susceptible strains from DPO-PCR.
-The investigators also aimed to compare the eradication rates of 7-day bismuth quadruple therapy with 14-day bismuth quadruple therapy from clarithromycin resistant strains from DPO-PCR.
+Currently, dual priming oligonucleotide-polymerase chain reaction (DPO-PCR) is used to measure clarithromycin resistance.
+No study has compared the duration of eradication regimens according to DPO-PCR results.
+This study compares the eradication rate of 7-day triple therapy with 14-day triple therapy in clarithromycin susceptible strains from DPO-PCR.
+The investigators also aimed to compare the eradication rates of 7-day bismuth quadruple therapy with 14-day bismuth quadruple therapy from clarithromycin-resistant strains from DPO-PCR.

 Study Overview